 Considering the time lag between raising of resources and its deployment, the surplus funds are generally being parked with liquid fund schemes of mutual funds and short-term deposits with banks.
-During the year, GRUH earned 9.75 crores as surplus from cash management schemes of mutual funds and 4.34 crores by way of interest on deposits placed with banks.
-At the end of the year, GRUH maintained 53.79 crores by way of deposits with banks.
+During the year, GRUH earned 52 crore as surplus from cash management schemes of mutual funds and 47 crore by way of interest on deposits placed with banks.
+At the end of the year, GRUH maintained 900 crore by way of short term liquid deposits with banks.

 As per NHB guidelines, HFCs are required to maintain Statutory Liquid Ratio (SLR) in respect of public deposits.
 Currently, the SLR requirement is 12.50% of the public deposits.
-As at March 31, 2018, GRUH has invested 214.48 crores in approved securities comprising government securities, government guaranteed bonds and deposits with scheduled banks, which is higher than the limits prescribed by NHB.
+As at March 31, 2019, GRUH has invested 229 crore in approved securities comprising government securities, government guaranteed bonds and deposits with scheduled banks, which is higher than the limits prescribed by NHB.

 GRUH has classified its investments in SLR securities as long-term investments and valued them at cost.
-GRUH carries a provision of 9.57 crores towards losses, if any, that would arise on redemption of investments on maturity.
+GRUH carries a provision of 5.88 crore towards losses, if any, that would arise on redemption of investments on maturity.

 GRUH has been raising funds for its lending activities from NHB by way of refinance, from banks by way of term loans, by private placement of non-convertible debentures (NCDs), by issuance of commercial paper and mobilisation of public deposits.

 GRUH continued to borrow for both long and short-term from the banking sector at competitive rates.
-GRUH raised fresh loans from banks aggregating to 1,380 crores during the year and repaid loans aggregating to 79.48 crores.
+GRUH raised fresh loans from banks aggregating to 11,815 crore during the year and repaid loans aggregating to 10,677 crore.
 Term loans from banks are secured by a negative lien on all assets of the Company excluding the specific immovable property mortgaged in favour of the Debenture Trustees for issuance of NCDs and Statutory Liquid Assets having floating charge in favour of the Public Deposit Trustees against Public Deposits.
-Outstanding balance of bank loans was5,637.50 crores as at March 31, 2018.
+Outstanding balance of bank loans was 6,775 crore as at March 31, 2019.

-GRUH repaid refinance of 1,723 crores to NHB.
-Outstanding refinance from NHB as at March 31, 2018, of 2,048 crores is secured by a negative lien on all assets of the Company excluding the specific immovable property mortgaged in favour of the Debenture Trustees for issuance of NCDs and Statutory Liquid Assets having floating charge in favour of the Public Deposit Trustees against Public Deposits.
+GRUH repaid refinance of 342 crore to NHB.
+Outstanding refinance from NHB as at March 31, 2019, of 3,706 crore is secured by a negative lien on all assets of the Company excluding the specific immovable property mortgaged in favour of the Debenture Trustees for issuance of NCDs and Statutory Liquid Assets having floating charge in favour of the Public Deposit Trustees against Public Deposits.

-GRUH raised 2,060 crores through issuance of NCDs during the year.
-The outstanding balance of NCDs as at March 31, 2018 was 4,097 crores.
+4,305 crore.
 The NCDs are secured by mortgage of a specific immovable property and negative lien on all assets of the Company excluding the Statutory Liquid Assets having floating charge in favour of the Public Deposit Trustees against Public Deposits.
-GRUH’s NCDs are rated “ICRA AAA” and “CRISIL AAA” indicating highest degree of safety regarding timely payment of financial obligations.
+GRUH’s NCDs are rated “ICRA AAA(*)” and “CRISIL AAA(*)” indicating highest degree of safety regarding timely payment of financial obligations.

-The outstanding subordinated debt as at March 31, 2018 stood at 35 crores.
-The debt is subordinated to present and future senior indebtedness of the Company and is rated “ICRA AAA” and “CRISIL AAA” indicating highest degree of safety regarding timely payment of financial obligations.
-Based on the balance term to maturity, as at March 31, 2018,28 crores of the book value of subordinated debt is considered as Tier II capital as per the guidelines issued by NHB for the purpose of computation of Capital Adequacy Ratio (CAR).
+The outstanding subordinated debt as at March 31, 2019 stood at 35 crore.
+The debt is subordinated to present and future senior indebtedness of the Company and is rated “ICRA AAA(*)” and “CRISIL AAA(*)” indicating highest degree of safety regarding timely payment of financial obligations.
+Based on the balance term to maturity, as at March 31, 2019, 21 crore of the face value of subordinated debt is considered as Tier II capital as per the guidelines issued by NHB for the purpose of computation of Capital Adequacy Ratio (CAR).

 GRUH’s short term borrowings including commercial paper and short term NCDs are rated “ICRA A1+” and “CRISIL A1+”, indicating very strong degree of safety regarding timely payment of financial obligations.
-The outstanding balance of commercial paper as at March 31, 2018 was 770 crores.
+The outstanding balance of commercial paper as at March 31, 2019 was 200 crore.

-During the year, GRUH received fresh deposits of 477 crores and repaid deposits of 524 crores.
-The renewal ratio (the ratio of deposits renewed to the deposits maturing during the year) experienced by GRUH was 50.71%.
-The outstanding deposits have decreased from 1,505 crores at the beginning of the year to 1458 crores by the end of the year.
-The outstanding balance of public deposits constituted 10.38% of the total outstanding borrowings as at March 31, 2018.
+During the year, GRUH received fresh deposits of 542 crore and repaid deposits of 438 crore.
+The renewal ratio (the ratio of deposits renewed to the deposits maturing during the year) experienced by GRUH was 48.30%.
+The outstanding deposits have increased from 1,458 crore at the beginning of the year to 1,562 crore by the end of the year.
+The outstanding balance of public deposits constituted 9.42% of the total outstanding borrowings as at March 31, 2019.

 NHB Guidelines and Prudential Norms